Download free educational materials, learn security terms, watch videos, or see our latest research.

 Internet Keep Safe Coalition is a broad partnership of governors, attorneys, public health and educational professionals, law enforcement, and industry leaders working together for the safety of youth online.
 Microsoft has sponsored iKeepSafe to help fund a research project with the University of Harvard's Center on Media and Child Health regarding parents' attitudes and behaviors regarding Internet safety.
 View blog.

-The International Centre for Missing & Exploited Children(ICMEC) is leading a global movement to protect children around the world from sexual exploitation and abduction.
+The International Centre for Missing and Exploited Children(ICMEC) is leading a global movement to protect children around the world from sexual exploitation and abduction.
 ICMEC has partnered with Microsoft to train law enforcement officers globally who investigate computer-facilitated crimes against children.
 ICMEC deploys the Child Exploitation Tracking System and promotes model anti-child pornography legislation worldwide.

-The National Center for Missing & Exploited Children NCMEC) is a nonprofit organization that provides services for United States families and professionals in the prevention of abducted, endangered, and sexually exploited children.
+The National Center for Missing and Exploited Children NCMEC) is a nonprofit organization that provides services for United States families and professionals in the prevention of abducted, endangered, and sexually exploited children.
 NCMEC has promoted online safety for more than two decades through programs, campaigns, publications, and partnerships that raise awareness of the issue.

 Founded in 2001, National Cyber Security Alliance (NCSA) works to empower and support people to use the Internet securely and safely so that they protect themselves and their networks.